RamizHida/ChatApp/README.md

 # ChatApp
-ChatApp is a mobile app where you can talk to friends, send and take photos, and send your location.
+ChatApp is a mobile app, built with React Native, where you can talk
+to friends, send and take photos, and send your location.

-### Technologies Used
-- React Native
-- Expo (cross platform development)
-- Firebase for data storage and authentication (annoymous)
-- Gift Chat for implementing common chat functionalites

 ## Features
 - Customize background color